Books of shortlisted stories from previous years are available.

 Rather than a local photography competition, the 2019 awards will include an open photo story competition.

-Submit an image reference an Australasian rural experience accompanied by approximately 100 words on what the photo means to you.
+Submit an image referencing an Australasian rural experience accompanied by approximately 100 words on what the photo means to you.

 2018 – Photography Competition & Expanding the term ‘Local.’